Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Experiments

-Since our method is sample-based and does not require likelihoods, it is possible to estimate sources by back-propagating through the differentiable simulators directly, instead of first training a surrogate likelihood model, which can be challenging when faced with high-dimensional data such as time series.
-Here, we highlight this capability by estimating source distributions for two high-dimensional simulators, the Lotka-Volterra model and the SIR (Susceptible, Infectious, Recovered) model.
+Since our method is sample-based and does not require likelihoods, it is possible to estimate sources by back-propagating through the differentiable simulators directly.
+This is advantageous especially for simulators with high-dimensional outputs, as we no longer require to first train a surrogate likelihood model, which can be challenging when faced with high-dimensional data such as time series.
+Here, we highlight this capability of our method by estimating source distributions for two high-dimensional, differentiable simulators: The Lotka-Volterra model and the SIR (Susceptible, Infectious, Recovered) model.
 The Lotka-Volterra model is used to model the density of two populations, predators and prey.
-The SIR model is commonly used in epidemiology to model the spread of disease in a population (details about the SIR and Lotka-Volterra models and source distributions in Appendix~\ref{app:simulators}).
+The SIR model is commonly used in epidemiology to model the spread of disease in a population (details about both models and source distributions in Appendix~\ref{app:simulators}).
 Compared to the benchmark tasks in Sec.~\ref{sec:benchmark}, the dimensionality of the data space is much larger: Both the Lotka-Volterra and the SIR model are simulated for 50 time points resulting in a 100 and 50 dimensional time series, respectively.

-Furthermore, to show that unlike the LML estimator, our sample-based approach can deal with deterministic functions, we use a deterministic version of the SIR model with no observation noise.
+Furthermore, to show that unlike NEB (which maximizes the marginal likelihood), our sample-based approach is applicable to deterministic simulators, we use a deterministic version of the SIR model with no observation noise.
 Similarly to the benchmark tasks, we define a source, and simulate 10000 observations using samples from this source to define a synthetic dataset on which to perform source distribution estimation.
-Here, we directly evaluate the quality of the estimated source distributions using the Sliced-Wasserstein distance (see Appendix~\ref{app:supp_figures} for C2ST accuracies).
-We compare this distance to the expected ground truth distance between simulations of different sets of samples from the original source, which is the lowest distance possible.
+Here, we directly evaluate the quality of the estimated source distributions using the Sliced-Wasserstein distance.
+We compare this distance to the minimum expected distance, which is the distance between simulations of different sets of samples from the same original source.
+For a comparison with NEB, we train surrogate models with a reduced dimensionality and again compute C2ST accuracies and entropies of the estimated sources (see Appendix~\ref{app:surrogates} and Fig.~\ref{fig_app:full_SIR_LV} for details on surrogate training and pushforward plots).